-To many outside observers and NASCAR skeptics, the questions "why do they only turn left?" and "how is that even entertaining?" come up quite frequently in conversation.
-In fact, so commonplace is this discussion that some people have comically speculated if NASCAR race cars even possess the ability to turn in another direction.
-Of course, NASCAR cars function similar to your standard automobile, in that they can turn in either direction.
+For outside observers, the question “why do NASCAR cars only turn left?” comes up frequently.
+Some have comically speculated whether NASCAR race cars are able to turn right.
+Of course, NASCAR cars can turn in either direction, just like a regular car.
 However, a few questions still arise from NASCAR’s unique racing style: Why do they only turn left?
-Do any races feature tracks or speedways with multiple directions?
+Do any races feature tracks or speedways with turns in both directions?
 How did NASCAR come to adopt this racing format?

-Interestingly, counterclockwise racing came about before NASCAR had even been founded.
-Such a racing style dates all the way back to the late 1800s, and mimicked the style of horse racing held in America at that time.
-Historians posit that NASCAR’s racing format follows in the traditions of early motor racing, and the racing style has even been considered an act of defiance against the British, as their horse races traditionally occurred in clockwise rotations.
+Interestingly, counterclockwise racing originated before NASCAR was founded.
+Dating to the late 1800s, it informed the style of early horse racing in America.
+Historians believe that NASCAR’s racing format follows the tradition of early American motor racing.
+The format was considered an act of defiance against the British, as their horse races were traditionally run clockwise.

-No matter the historical perspective, NASCAR’s format is by no means strange, and is in fact deeply rooted in the history of motorsports all together.
-In fact, NASCAR is simply one of many racing sports, and even sports in general, where racers speed around an oval shaped track.
-Indeed, even track events are competed within an oval, where athletes run counterclockwise.
+No matter the historical perspective, NASCAR’s format is by no means strange and is deeply rooted in the history of motorsports.
+NASCAR is simply one of many racing sports where competitors speed around an oval-shaped track.
+For example, track events are held on an oval, where athletes run counterclockwise.

-Surprisingly, the tradition of running and racing counterclockwise in an ovular pattern may have scientific implications.
-It is believed that human bodies are more easily attuned to moving in counterclockwise motions, although the science mostly serves to possibly explain why track athletes move this way as opposed to serving to explain how NASCAR races are held this way.
+Surprisingly, the tradition of running and racing counterclockwise in an ovular pattern may have scientific foundations.
+Scientists believe that human bodies are more comfortable moving in counterclockwise motions, although the science mostly serves to possibly explain why track athletes move this way as opposed to serving to explain how NASCAR races are held this way.

-It may be more plausible that NASCAR’s racing format came about as a result of motorsport history, as well as through regulations made during NASCAR's inception.
-As a sport becomes regulated, certain absolutes and standards become a part of the sports identity, for the sake of consistency during the sport's execution.
-In the case of NASCAR, officials of the sport decided on a racing format (in this case, counterclockwise racing on an ovular track) and stuck with it, as doing so early on would ensure consistency among NASCAR events.
+It may be more plausible that NASCAR’s racing format came about as a result of motorsport history, as well as through regulations made during NASCAR's founding.
+Officials decided on a racing format (in this case, counterclockwise racing on an ovular track) and stuck with it, as doing so ensured consistency among NASCAR races.
+It is worth noting that nearly a quarter of today’s NASCAR races are held at road courses, which feature turns in both directions.

-A widely held belief among theorists who speculate why races are held counterclockwise (i.e. driver's only turn left) involves the safety of the drivers.
-Because NASCAR race cars have the driver positioned on the left side of the car, a driver is less likely to suffer serious injury if they were to crash into the walls of the track.
-This is because the right side of the racecar, in theory, would absorb the initial brunt of the impact, assuming the impact occurs on that side of the car (which is most likely to be the case).
+Since NASCAR race cars have the driver positioned on the left side of the car, a driver is less likely to suffer serious injury if they crash into the wall.
+This is because the right side of the race car would absorb the initial brunt of the impact into a left turn.

-So, is NASCAR’s racing format deserving of the bullying it seems to oftentimes endure, from both spectators and motor sports enthusiasts?
-It appears clear that the decision to host NASCAR events in one direction is one with great intentionality.
-The rich history of NASCAR, as well as that of motor sports in America, tell of how the sport was formatted this way as a means of expressing revolutionist ideologies, ones that went against the grain, and preferences of the British authority.
+So, is NASCAR’s racing format deserving of the bullying it seems to endure from both spectators and motorsports enthusiasts?
+It appears clear that the decision to run NASCAR races in one direction was made intentionally.

-Likewise, humans seem wired to turn left.
-Track athletes run this way, so as to generate more power and better align with their bodies instinctual preferences.
-NASCAR, it could be said, uses this scientific speculation as well to inform the decision to have their drivers turn left.
-Additionally, NASCAR races, being the dangerous endeavors they are, will always benefit from policies that aim to keep their drivers safe.
-Drivers seated on the left side of the car, who race in a counterclockwise direction, indeed have far lesser chances of incurring serious injury if their car were to impact with a right-side-facing wall.
+Humans seem wired to turn left.
+Track athletes run this way so as to generate more power and better align with their bodies instinctual preferences.
+Additionally, NASCAR races turn left in the interest of safety.
+Drivers on the left side of the car, who race in a counterclockwise direction, have far lesser chances of injury if their cars impact a wall.

-While oftentimes NASCAR seems the butt of the joke when other motorsport fans compare their sports to NASCAR, there is little doubt that NASCAR fans enjoy the format of NASCAR.
-If no one enjoyed the format of NASCAR, then perhaps the sport would cease to exist.
-Fans would rarely, if at all, continue to pack stadiums to watch a sport that they found little to no enjoyment with.
-Of course, NASCAR fans are attracted to the sport for a variety of reasons, and the compact and exciting nature of the race format is only one of many reasons.
+There is little doubt that NASCAR fans enjoy the format of NASCAR.
+If no one enjoyed the format of NASCAR, then fans would not continue to pack grandstands.
+Of course, NASCAR fans are attracted to the sport for a variety of reasons, and the compact and exciting nature of the race format is only one of many.

 Gauging the opinions of all of NASCAR’s drivers seems like an impossible task.
-Studying the physical effects that the sport has on it's drivers, however, may offer insight into their opinion.
-During a race, the constant left turns apply incredible stress through forces onto a driver’s body.
-However physically taxing this may be, though, drivers still race in NASCAR events, so it would appear that turning in one direction during a race is not a strong enough deterrent for the sports athletes.
+Studying the physical effects that the sport has on its drivers, however, may offer insight into their opinion.
+During a race, the constant left turns apply incredible stress through forces on a driver’s body.
+However physically taxing this may be, drivers still race in NASCAR events, so it would appear that turning in one direction during a race is not a deterrent for these dedicated athletes.